juadk/epinio-toolbox/README.md

 Each folders has its own README file:

+## aks-box
+A basic ready openSUSE TW box for deploying epinio on AKS with all the needed dependencies included.</br>
+Make sure to follow the [README](./aks-box/README.md) because some variables have to be configured.

 ## eks-box
 A basic ready openSUSE TW box for deploying epinio on EKS with all the needed dependencies included.</br>
 Make sure to follow the [README](./eks-box/README.md) because some variables have to be configured.